vikstrous/dataloadgen/README.md

 It works as follows:
 * A Loader object is created per graphql request.
-* Each of many concurrently executing graphql resolver functions call Load() on the Loader object with different keys.
-Let's say K1, K2, K3
+* Each of many concurrently executing graphql resolver functions call `Load()` on the Loader object with different keys.
+Let's say `K1`, `K2`, `K3`
-* Each call to Load() with a new key is delayed slightly (a few milliseconds) so that the Loader can load them together.
+* Each call to `Load()` with a new key is delayed slightly (a few milliseconds) so that the Loader can load them together.
-* The customizable fetch function of the loader takes a list of keys and loads data for all of them in a single batched request to the data storage layer.
+* The customizable `fetch` function of the loader takes a list of keys and loads data for all of them in a single batched request to the data storage layer.
 It might send `[K1,K2,K3]` and get back `[V1,V2,V3]`.
+Alternatively, a mappedFetch function of the loader takes a list of keys and returns a map instead of a list.
+It might send `[K1, K2, K3]` and get back `{K1: V1, K2: V2, K3: V3}`.
 * The Loader takes case of sending the right result to the right caller and the result is cached for the duration of the graphql request.

+> [!NOTE]
+> The `fetch` method expect the returned list to correspond to the provided keys in the same order.
+Alternatively  the `mappedFetch` can be used which allows returning a map, ensuring correct ordering and easy handling of nil values.

 Usage: